On the Sample Complexity and Metastability of Heavy-tailed Policy Search in Continuous Control: Experiments

-{In Fig. \ref{figure_estimation_alpha}, we depict the estimation of tail index $\alpha$ (using method in \cite{mohammadi2015estimating}) for gradient estimates [cf. \eqref{eq:policy_gradient_iteration}] with a Cauchy and Gaussian policy.
+{Before presenting the experiments, first in Fig. \ref{figure_estimation_alpha}, we depict the estimation of tail index $\alpha$ (using method in \cite{mohammadi2015estimating}) for gradient estimates [cf. \eqref{eq:policy_gradient_iteration}] with a Cauchy and Gaussian policy.
 The lower the value of $\alpha$ the heavier the tail is of the policy gradient.
 In Fig. \ref{fig:30}, we observe that the average estimate for the Gaussian policy settles to a value of one, while the corresponding value for Cauchy values settles around $0.2$ for 1D Mario environment.
-A similar plot for PMC is in Fig. \ref{fig:3}: note that the tail-index estimate of Cauchy settles around unity and the corresponding value for Gaussian exhibits volatility since the policy has yet to converge.}
+A similar plot for PMC is in Fig. \ref{fig:3}: note that the tail-index estimate of Cauchy settles around unity and the corresponding value for Gaussian exhibits volatility since the policy has yet to converge.} For the tail index estimation, we utilized the logic presented in \cite{mohammadi2015estimating} for the $\alpha$ estimation reiterated here in the form of Theorem \ref{them_appendix_exp} for quick reference. \begin{theorem} \cite{mohammadi2015estimating} Let $\{ \bbX_i\}_{i=1}^{K}$ be the collection of random variables with $\bbX_i \sim \mathcal{S}\alpha\mathcal{S}(\sigma)$ and $K =K_1 \times K_2$.
+Define $Y_i \triangleq \sum_{i=1}^{K_1} \bbX_{j+(i-1)K_{1}}$ for $i \in [1, K_2].$ Then the estimator